austinredthomas/sufferingindex/README.md

 - Simple frontend to visualize global/regional suffering indicators
 - Fully containerized via Docker and Docker Compose
 - CI/CD pipeline using GitHub Actions
-- (Planned) Logging & monitoring with CloudWatch or Prometheus/Grafana
+- (Planned) Logging & monitoring with Prometheus/Grafana

 ## Sample Dataset
+In the future, I'm hoping to add historical data and other metrics, but for now am starting with this sample dataset.

 Initial dataset:
 Underlying Cause of Death, Homicide, 2023 (Source: [CDC](https://wonder.cdc.gov))